mavix21/javascript-my_learning_process/object_oriented_programming/README.md

 };
 ```

+> Be careful not to use arrow function syntax here, or `this` may not be
+appropiately bound!
+We want `this` to be the instance of `Dog` or `Bird`.
+With
+the arrow syntax, it will inherit the context of the scope unless otherwise
+bound.

 The `describe` method is repeated in two places.
-The code can be edited to follow
+The code can be edited to
-the DRY principle by creating a `supertype` (or parent) called Animal:
+follow the DRY principle by creating a `supertype` (or parent) called Animal:

 ```javascript
 function Animal () { };